How to choose the right size commercial oven, when most suppliers are lying to you over pizzas-per-hour

 The Large Commercial Wood Burning Oven package includes:

-- The Commercial Oven Dome hand made in one piece and reinforced for ultimate strength.
+- The oven dome – handmade in one single piece and reinforced for ultimate strength.

-- Build the Base, or order one of our quick assemble stands to make this even easier.
+- Build the oven base, or order one of our quick assemble stands.

 - Put the floor of the oven on the base and fit the loose cooking floor tiles.